prioritizr/prioritizr/docs/reference/simulate_species.md

 - n:

-  `integer` number of layers to simulate.
+  `integer` value denoting the number of layers to simulate.
 Defaults to 1.

 - scale:

-  `numeric` parameter to control level of spatial auto-correlation in the simulated data.
+  `numeric` value denoting the level of spatial auto-correlation in the simulated data.
 Defaults to 0.5.

 ## Value